conhof27/MIST-4610-Olympic-Data/README.md

 <img width="333" height="250" alt="Screenshot 2026-03-30 at 4 01 42 PM" src="https://github.com/user-attachments/assets/bb185563-90d4-4cee-99b5-cb5d61851f44" />

 **Justification:**
+Query 7 is useful for both managers and staff members, as it displays the names of high-level staff members and the athletes that they’re assigned to, along with their specific roles.
+This allows managers to easily access which high-level trainers are working with which athletes, helping them assess how valuable these trainers are to the team.
+It also shows which trainers have the highest workload, and may result in them needing help tending to their athletes or having other jobs picked up by other trainers.

 ### Query 8: Countries with More Medals than Staff (Comp.)